 In order to enable UP Remote Provisioning of SNPN credentials for a UE, UE Configuration Data for User Plane Remote Provisioning are either pre-configured on the UE or provided by the ONN.
 UE Configuration Data for User Plane Remote Provisioning provided by the ONN take precedence over corresponding configuration data stored in the UE.

 UE Configuration Data for User Plane Remote Provisioning consist of PVS IP address(es) and/or PVS FQDN(s).

+UE may indicate to the SMF of the ON-SNPN that the UE intends to obtain credentials for accessing SNPNs providing access to localized services, by sending a PCO indication in the PDU Session Establishment request for User Plane Remote Provisioning.